django/deps/draft/email-providers.md

                 raise ImproperlyConfigured("Add WHEEMAIL_API_KEY to your settings")
 ```

-After the deprecation period, sections 2 and 4 can be removed, along with all
+After the deprecation period, sections 2 and 4 can be removed.
-references to `fail_silently`.

 If this is a first-party EmailBackend (implemented in the same project that
 uses it), sections 2 and 4 are unnecessary and can be omitted.
-Similarly,
-references to `fail_silently` can be immediately removed from the backend
-implementation.

 ### Upgrading a wrapper EmailBackend